luoyetx/mini-caffe/README.md

 ### With CUDA and CUDNN

-Install CUDA and CUDNN in your system, then we can compile Mini-Caffe with GPU support.
+Install [CUDA8](https://developer.nvidia.com/cuda-downloads) and [cuDNN5.1](https://developer.nvidia.com/cudnn) in your system, then we can compile Mini-Caffe with GPU support.
 Run CMake command below.

 ```
 $ cmake .. -DUSE_CUDA=ON -DUSE_CUDNN=ON